Neighborhood Guides

 Does Carolina Beach flood often?

-Like most barrier-island communities, Carolina Beach can experience flooding during major storms and king tides.
-The town has invested in drainage improvements and dune restoration.
-Buyers should review flood zone maps and factor flood insurance into their budget.
+Like any barrier-island community, Carolina Beach can see flooding during major storms and king tides.
+The town has invested in drainage improvements and dune restoration to address it.
+Our honest guidance to every buyer is the same: review the flood zone maps for the specific property and build flood insurance into your budget from the start, so there are no surprises after closing.

 Ready to Explore Carolina Beach?